 In the last years, my work has explored the role of art to regain a sense of agency and mystery.
-Grounded on the questioning of inherited constructs (tradition, social structures, religious beliefs, the notion of ‘progress’).
-Understanding reality as being ‘in the making’, generative of different meanings, open, shapable, intriguing and uncertain.
+It is grounded on the questioning of inherited constructs, such as tradition, social structures, religious beliefs, the notion of ‘progress’.
+It understands reality as being ‘in the making’, generative of different meanings, open, shapable, intriguing and uncertain.

-Two main series of video works have been at the core of this exploration.
+Two main series of video works, among others, have been at the core of this exploration.

 The Strange Revelations series embodies the process of contrasting uncertainty to traditional constructs that had procured a sense of security within my background community.